fourson/DeblurGAN-pytorch/README.md

 ```
     python make_aligned_data.py --blurred path/to/blurred_images --sharp path/to/sharp_images --aligned path/to/aligned_images
 ```

+## Tips
+- If you want to use gan_loss instead of wgan_gp_loss, use_sigmoid must be set to true in generator.
+- Aligned dataset could boost the speed of data_loader a little bit.
+So run make_aligned_data.py to get aligned dataset before training.

 ## Acknowledgements
 The organization of this project is based on [PyTorch Template Project](https://github.com/victoresque/pytorch-template)